Eight coaches of the Suryanagari Express derail near Pali, Rajasthan in India

 Eight coaches of a train derailed during the wee hours of Monday in Rajasthan, India.
 The Suryanagari Express, that was en route from Mumbai to Jodhpur in, derailed near Pali at 3:27 am between Rajkiawas-Bomadra section of Jodhpur division.

 No casualties have been reported from the incident, North Western Railway said.
-Railways has dispatched an accident relief train to the site.
+However, ten people have sustained injuries in the accident.

+Railway minister Ashwini Vaishnaw announced Rs 1 lakh compensation to those who suffered "grievous" injuries and Rs 25,000 to those who sustained minor injuries.
+He also said that he is monitoring the situation and promised emergency assistance and timely medical support.

+Constantly monitoring the unfortunate accident of the Bandra-Jodhpur Suryanagari Express.
+All emergency assistance and timely medical support were ensured.— Ashwini Vaishnaw (@AshwiniVaishnaw) January 2, 2023

 A passenger told ANI news agency, "Within five minutes of departing from Marwar junction, a vibration sound was heard inside the train & after two-three minutes, the train stopped.
 We got down & saw that at least eight sleeper class coaches were off the tracks.
 Within 15-20 minutes, ambulances arrived."